-- 1. Rinse the bottle(s) with LC-grade solvent to remove any dust. - 2.
-Fill the bottle(s) with appropriate LC-grade solvent(s). - 3.
+- 1. Rinse the bottles with LC-grade solvent to remove any dust. - 2.
+Fill the bottles with appropriate LC-grade solvents. - 3.
 The bottle caps are pre-assembled to include an inlet line and filter.
-Ensure that each filter is tightly assembled to its fitting, and the filter fitting is firmly attached to the inlet line.
+Ensure that the filters are tightly assembled to their fittings, and the filter fittings are firmly attached to the inlet lines.
 Place the solvent filter/inlet line into each bottle, making sure that the inlet filter rests on the bottom of the bottle.
 Cap the bottle. - 4.
-Attach the appropriate label to each solvent bottle cap to identify it. - 5.
+Attach the appropriate A, B, C, or D label to each solvent bottle cap to identify it. - 5.
 Run vent lines from each bottle to an appropriate exhaust apparatus.